 - Candidates must have physics, chemistry and mathematics at 10+2 level, and at least one of these subjects at their bachelor level. - They can work with any faculty member in DES based on mutual research interest.
 The research areas in which department is looking for young and bright minds are listed below- - 1.
-Environmental Science- Dr. Gopala Krishna Darbha is leading the environmental nanoscience and hydrogeochemistry group at the Department of Earth Sciences, IISER Kolkata.
-Their work is interdisciplinary focusing on environment-geochemistry-colloid science.
-Their study involves understanding the factors responsible for stability and transport of contaminants (such as plastics, pesticides, metals, persistent organic compounds) in the riverine environment and further their sorption onto rock and mineral surfaces under the prevailing environmental conditions (pH, T, humic acid, carbonates and other suspended particulate matter such as clay).
-They are currently working on i) impact of hydrogeochemistry on transport of metal contaminants along the lower Ganga river basin ii) understanding the distribution and fate of micro- to nano- plastics along east coast of India iii) fate of nanopesticides in the environment iv) modelling the transport of contaminants v) application of eco-friendly methods (sorption and photochemical) to remediate the potential toxic metals such as chromium, lead, arsenic, zinc as well the organic contaminants such as dyes, perfluoroalkyl compounds.
+Environmental Sciences- Dr. Gopala Krishna Darbha is leading the environmental nanoscience and hydrogeochemistry group at the Department of Earth Sciences, IISER Kolkata.
+Their work is interdisciplinary, focusing on environment-geochemistry-colloid science.
+Their study involves understanding the factors responsible for the fate (stability and transport) of pollutants (such as plastics, pesticides, metals, persistent organic compounds) in the riverine and soil environments and further their sorption onto rock and mineral surfaces under the prevailing environmental conditions (pH, T, humic acid, carbonates and other suspended particulate matter such as clay).
+They are currently working on i) the impact of hydrogeochemistry on the transport of metal pollutants along the lower Ganga river basin ii) understanding the distribution and fate of micro- to nano- plastics along coastal zonesand rivers of India iii) the fate of nanopesticides in the environment iv)the transport of pollutants in porous (soil) media: column experiments&modelling v) application of eco-friendly materials derived from agricultural waste to remediate the potentially toxic metals such as chromium, lead, arsenic, zinc as well the organic contaminants such as dyes, perfluoroalkyl compounds.
+For more details on recent publications, achievements etc., please visit our website:https://gkdarbha.wixsite.com/gopaladarbha.
+The recent publications include: